Patient safety: Prevalence of adverse events

 Millennia ago, Hippocrates recognized the potential for injuries that arise from the well-intentioned actions of healers.
 Greek healers in the 4th century BC drafted the Hippocratic Oath, pledging to "prescribe regimens for the good of my patients according to my ability and my judgment and never do harm to anyone."
 Since then, the directive primum non nocere ("first, do no harm") has become a central tenet for contemporary medicine.
 However, despite an increasing emphasis on the scientific basis of medical practice in Europe and the United States in the late 19th century, data on adverse outcomes were hard to come by; the various studies commissioned collected mostly anecdotal events.

 In April 1982, the ABC television program 20/20 entitled The Deep Sleep presented a rising problem in American hospitals.
 Showing accounts of anesthetic accidents, the producers stated that, every year, 6,000 Americans die or experience brain damage related to these mishaps.
 In 1983, the British Royal Society of Medicine and the Harvard Medical School jointly sponsored a symposium on anesthesia deaths and injuries, resulting in an agreement to share statistics and conduct studies.
-Attention was brought to medical errors in 1999 when the Institute of Medicine reported that about 98,000 deaths occur every year due to medical errors made in hospitals.
+Attention was brought to medical errors in 1999 when the Institute of Medicine reported that about 98,000 deaths occur in the United States every year due to medical errors made in hospitals.

 By 1984, the American Society of Anesthesiologists (ASA) had established the Anesthesia Patient Safety Foundation (APSF).
 The APSF marked the first use of the term "patient safety" in the name of a professional reviewing organization.
 Although anesthesiologists comprise only about 5% of physicians in the United States, anesthesiology became the leading medical specialty addressing issues of patient safety.